-10 Different Types of Fish With Legs
+21 Different Types of Fish With Legs

 Has your teacher ever brought up legs while discussing the anatomy of fish in class?
 Fish that can walk, perhaps?
 No, I stake.
 This is due to the fact that fish typically lack legs.
 Furthermore, it would be absurd to even consider fish with legs since, given that they spend their whole lives in water, why would they have legs?
-We will discuss 10 different types of fish with legs.
+We will discuss 16 different types of fish with legs.

 The enigmatic planet is full of wonders, though, and some fish species have legs and can move even outside of water to contradict that occurrence.
 However, this form of walking is more quadrupedal than bipedal, as is obvious.
 Since having legs would make swimming challenging for fish, it is difficult to envisage fish having legs.
 There is evidence that many aquatic creatures can, though.
 Mudfish, handfish, and Garnai are fish that have evolved to walk on the ground and have appendages resembling legs.
-Here is a list of all fish with legs.
+Here is a list of 21 fish with legs.

-Fish With Legs
+Types of Fish With Legs

 1. Red-lipped Batfish

 One of the strangest sea species is the red-lipped batfish.
 It is an anglerfish, but unlike other species, it goes above and beyond with its peculiar characteristics.
 With its four thin pseudo legs, the red-lipped batfish adapts to its surroundings as a bottom-dweller.
 These legs enable the fish to wander and perch on sandy reefs on the ocean floor, enhancing its ability to feed.
 Intriguingly, the legs are better suited for walking than swimming (they have a clumsy swimming style).
+It is also listed as one of the animals with big lips in the world.

 Also Read: Top 10 Ugliest Fishes In The World